Code-Institute-Submissions/Gazroh87-vg-reviews_AprResubb/README.md

 - [Flask](https://flask.palletsprojects.com/en/1.1.x/) - A web app framework used to provide libraries and packages for importing to construct and render page templates.

-- [Materialize CSS](https://materializecss.com/) - Materialize CSS was used to assist with some of the structuring, responsiveness and styling of the website using grid functionality and design templates such as navigation bars, forms, carousels and parallax.
+- [Materialize CSS](https://materializecss.com/) - Materialize CSS was used to assist with some of the structurings, responsiveness and styling of the website using grid functionality and design templates such as navigation bars, forms, carousels and parallax.